nilesh170/Tokyo-Olympic-Azure-Data-Engineering-Project/README.md

 ## Data Transformation using Azure Databricks
 ##### 1. Setting Up Databricks Workspace:
 - Launch Azure Databricks within the Azure portal.
-- Create a new workspace in databricks specifically for this project within the resource group.
+- Create a new workspace in Databricks specifically for this project within the resource group.

 ##### 2. Allocating Computing Resources:
 - Configure Databricks clusters to provide the necessary computing power for data processing tasks.